Cactusolo/CactusOasis/content/authors/admin/_index.md

 superuser: true
 title: Miao Sun | 孙苗
 ---
-I'm a postdoctoral researcher in [Plant Evolution & Biodiversity Group](https://peb-group.net/who-are-we) leading by Dr. [Wolf L. Eiserhardt](https://scholar.google.com/citations?user=X419fPAAAAAJ&hl=de) at [Aarhus University](https://bios.au.dk/) in Denmark.
+[**Miao Sun**](https://faculty.hzau.edu.cn/sunmiao/en/index.htm) is a professor in College of Horticulture and Forestry Sciences, Huazhong Agricultural University in Wuhan, China.
+His current research interest is manily focusing on the ornamental plants resources and genetic breeding, exploring their key innovation characters/traits along their evolution history by taxonomic, phylogenetics, phylogenomics and other comparative bioinformatics approaches, and by so, his team endeavor to  protect the genetic resources and diversity of ornamental plants.

+**_Several positions in his lab are opening for research assistant, postdoc, and graduate students._** Please contact me via miaosun@mail"dot"hzau"dot"edu"dot"cn or 🐦 "@Miao_the_Sun".

 Former [Soltis Lab](https://www.floridamuseum.ufl.edu/museum-voices/soltis-lab/people/principal-investigators/) member. 🐊 _Once gator, always gator!_ 🐊

-I have a keen passion for applying phylogenetic tree as a pivotal framework attempting to solve some fundamental issues in biology.
+Miao has keen passion for applying phylogenetic tree as a pivotal framework attempting to solve some fundamental issues in biology.
 Phylogenetic tree is a crucial reference system for biological research.
-It captures evolutionary relationships among species, linking all the biological data together with an evolutionary context, serving as the biological ["Periodic Table"](https://ptable.com/?lang=en#Properties).
+It captures evolutionary relationships among species, linking all the biological data together with an evolutionary context.

-My research interests are:
+His research interests are:

+  * Phylogenomics, biogeography, and taxonomy of ornamental plant groups ( e.g., _Elaeagnus_, _Rosa_ )
   * Building and using large-scale phylogenetic trees to explore the evolutionary and/or ecological patterns with spatial and/or paleoclimate data.
-E.g., some works have done for rosids and PhyloSynth.
+E.g., some works have done for [rosids]({{< relref "/project/rosids/index.md">}}) and [PhyloSynth]({{< relref "/project/PhyloSynth/index.md">}}).

   * Investigating the phylogenetic incongruence among data partitions, and deciphering its potential evolutionary cause

-  * Studying taxonomy, phylogeny, biogeography, origin and dispersal for a focal clade (e.g., *Elaeagnus*)

 __When NOT struggling for existence, I occasionally do some coding!!__